-Mooncakes should not be eaten straight but kept for a few days to allow flavours to develop and the oil to seep out so skins will have a nice sheen.
+Note: Mooncakes are not to be eaten straight away.
+They are kept in air-tight containers for a few days to allow the flavours to develop and for the oil to seep out so that the skins will have a nice gloss.

 Mooncake biscuits are made from mooncake’s skins.
 The above recipe can make about 15 mooncakes.
 If you don’t want to make that many mooncakes, you can use the mooncake’s skin from step 4 and use some of it for making mooncake biscuits.
 How much of the dough use to make mooncake biscuits depends on the shape and size of your mooncake biscuit mould.
 For e.g. our fish mould need 35g of mooncake’s skin while piglet mould need 30g only.

 1. First measure the portions needed.
 You can shape them into balls like what we do for easier handling.